wombleton/gitlaw-nz/acts/C/Citizenship Act 1977.md

     _prescribed_ means prescribed by regulations made under this Act or by the Minister

-    _protected state_ means a State or territory that is declared by Her Majesty by Order in Council to be a protected state for the purposes of the British Nationality Act 1948 (UK); and includes the New Hebrides and Canton Island
+    _protected State_ means a State or territory that is declared by Her Majesty by Order in Council to be a protected State for the purposes of the British Nationality Act 1948 (UK); and includes the New Hebrides and Canton Island

     _protectorate_ means a State or territory that is declared by Her Majesty by Order in Council to be a protectorate for the purposes of the British Nationality Act 1948 (UK)